fzavalia/node-typescript-starter/README.md

 `npm run test:watch`

 Will run all tests in the project and rerun them whenever there is a change in the code

+### Important

+You can remove the `"@types/node": "^13.9.5"` dependency, however, this version of typescript does not like it when there are no dependencies and breaks the build, at least 1 dependency should exist